THE UNIVERSITY OF THE THIRD AGE

 All abilities are welcome - look for our display on the office notice board to see what we are doing.
 If you wish to join, please contact the group leader first.
 Knee easels are provided, but bring your own paper and drawing materials.

 Suitable for people with hearing impairment and limited vision.

 Members can attend one or both groups if places available.

 Venue: Woolman Room 10.00am - 12.00 noon on the 2nd Tuesday and 4th Wednesday of the month.

 Aspects of Architecture

-This year, by way of a change, we are going to look at a small number of important buildings; with each building, we will look at the design to see its relevance to the society that built it, and the political context in which it was built.
-We will look at the materials used, relevant construction techniques, and also what influence the building exerted on contemporary and future projects.
+With each building we will look at the design to see its relevance to the society that built it, and the political context in which it was built, the materials used, and relevant construction techniques.

 Venue: Fell Room, 2.00pm to 4.00pm, on the 3rd Friday of the month.